 Personal 3D printers have become essential items for many engineering teams because they provide a “good enough” method of quickly iterating on a design, jig, fixture, or other development aid.
 Desktop platforms typically range from the low hundreds of dollars to the mid thousands, still much less expensive than commercial machines.
 Because the entry price is significantly lower, and reliability has increased with better software and hardware it often makes sense to have one or two machines on the office or shop floor.
 Ownership of a printer can also be a valuable training tool for engineers learning to design for additive manufacturing.

 Ownership and services complement each other.
 Where in-house machines allow for rapid verification, they may not always offer the best materials, properties, build size, or capacity needed for projects.
 As a general rule, if an in-house machine will be occupied for more than 48 hours with a project, it is likely worth using a service bureau.
-Additionally, service bureaus have access to multiple platforms with larger build areas that can easily produce parts in days which could take a personal printer weeks to complete.
+Additionally, service bureaus have access to multiple platforms with larger build areas that can easily produce parts in days that could take a personal printer weeks to complete.

 3D printing, or additive manufacturing, has significantly advanced and diversified in the nearly 40 years since its invention.
 ASTM International, the global association which builds and defines industry standards, has created specific categories for different methods of 3D part manufacturing.
 The list below includes some of those categories, however novel processes and hybridizations are emerging every year, challenging the global definitions.